 Assets – liabilities = owner’s equity

+Owners equity represents the excess of assets over liabilities.
 This means what the company has today (assets) minus how much the company owes today (liability) is equal to what the company worth today.
+This amount is also known as company’s book value or net worth.

 However, this simple equation will not give complete answer to company’s financial position.
 To know the type and amount of asset, liability and capital account at the end of the period, company prepare balance sheet with classifications of these major items.